snadim02/snadim02.github.io/_posts/2025-04-12-living-room.md

 ## The Details

-*Home takes time.* :stopwatch: :house: Our living room is now in a semi-stable state, but I'll continue to adapt it to fit our family's changing needs! **Keep reading** about my functional solutions for this room:
+*Home takes time.* :stopwatch: :house: Our living room is now in a semi-stable state, but I'll continue to adapt it to fit our family's changing needs!
+Since writing this post, we [installed a projector](../2025-08-01-projector)! **Keep reading** about my functional solutions for this room:
 - :framed_picture: [hanging a gallery wall](#evolution-of-the-gallery-wall-)
 - :couch_and_lamp: [leveling furniture on slanted floors](#3d-printed-furniture-levels)